 Given that the Fair Housing Action Plan and 2022 Housing Production Plan (HPP) clearly state goals of increasing the Town's supply of affordable housing, including housing for families and seniors, the ZBA may wish to consider endorsing a voluntary goal of meeting the 10% statutory minimum instead of focusing exclusively on achieving the 1.5% GLAM.
 The 2022 HPP has been approved by DHCD; with an approved HPP, the Town can apply to have the HPP certified by DHCD if Arlington adds affordable housing at an annual rate of 0.5% or 1% of its year-round housing stock (99 or 199 units).
-This was recently accomplished last year after the ZBA's approval of the Comprehensive Permit Application for 1165R Massachusetts Avenue, which resulted in the certification of the 2016 HPP and granted the ZBA one year of temporary safe harbor, which ended in September of this year.
+This was recently accomplished in 2021 after the ZBA's approval of the Comprehensive Permit Application for 1165R Massachusetts Avenue, which resulted in the certification of the 2016 HPP and granted the ZBA one year of temporary safe harbor, which ended in September of 2022.
 If the current HPP is able to be certified in the future, the ZBA would then have the option to decline to issue comprehensive permits for Chapter 40B developments without fear of being overturned by the HAC for a period of one or two years, respectively.
-This would be in coordination with the Town's efforts to increase the supply of affordable housing outside of 40B applications, such as through implementation of the Fair Housing Action Plan, the 2022 HPP, and the work of the Affordable Housing Trust Fund Board of Trustees.
+This would be in coordination with the Town's efforts to increase the supply of affordable housing outside of 40B applications, such as through implementation of the Fair

 6 Estimated using DHCD's 2016 data.
 The Town receives data on the number of group homes as part of DHCD's annual SHI information, however their location, and therefore land area, is confidential.
 DHCD shares group home land area only when municipalities elect to calculate their GLAM in response to a Comprehensive Permit Application.

 7 Non-zoning restrictions such as conservation restrictions, easements, or deed restrictions do not qualify as eligible rationale for exclusion.